parashchand10/Unemployment_in_India_Data_Analysis/README.md

 6. Estimated Labor Participation Rate (%): The percentage of working-age people either working or actively looking for work.
 7. Area: Whether the data is from a Rural or Urban region.

-### Insights and Conclusion:

-1. Draw meaningful conclusions from the analysis.
-2. Identify key patterns, such as which regions have the highest unemployment rates and which areas have higher labor force participation.

 ### Libraries Used

 1. Pandas: For efficient data manipulation and analysis.